Drift of random walks on abelian covers of finite volume homogeneous spaces: Introduction

-The key to this theorem is a result by Enriquez and Le Jan that describes the statistic of the winding of the geodesic flow around the different cusps of a hyperbolic surface of finite volume \cite{Enr-LeJan}.
-We infer a central limit theorem stating that the random variable $\frac{1}{n}\sigma(b_{n}\dots b_{1},x_{0})$, where $b$ varies with law $\beta$, and $x$ with the Haar probability measure on $T^1S_{0}$, behave for large $n$ as a centered Cauchy distribution on $\R$.
+The key to \Cref{drift-hypsurf} is a result by Enriquez and Le Jan that describes the statistic of the winding of the geodesic flow around the different cusps of $S_{0}$ \cite{Enr-LeJan}.
+We infer a \emph{central limit theorem} stating that the random variable $\frac{1}{n}\sigma(x_{0},b_{1}\dots b_{n})$, where $x$ varies with law $\lambda_{0}$ and $b$ varies with law $\beta$, behaves for large $n$ as a centered Cauchy distribution on $E_{C}$ (\Cref{Cauchy}).